arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 With a smart garden setup, you can easily monitor the environment of your plant, and water it remotely.
 In this tutorial, we have gone through the basic elements needed for achieving just that: but there are more things you can do.
 Below is a list of some fun ideas that you can do with your plant:

 - **Automatic watering** - instead of watering your plant remotely, you can also activate the pump automatically whenever moisture drops too low.
 We do however think it is more fun to control it from a phone, but the choice is yours.

 - **Cooling/heating fan** - With some more work, you can connect a cooling/heating fan.
 This can help you bring the temperature to a perfect level (some plants like it cold, some hot).

 - **Humidifier** - a humidifier is an awesome component that increases the humidity (a perfect combo if you also add a humidity sensor).

-- **UV lights** - a UV light allows you to grow plants even when there's no natural sun light
+- **UV lights** - a UV light allows you to grow plants even when there's no natural sun light.